Family in Death for a Salesman photo

 Willy, who recalls sitting on “Mamma’s lap” (38), suffered from his father’s absence.
 The lack of paternal care resulted in his feeling “kind of temporary about (himself)” (40).

 Mother Loman’s caring presence is trivialized: “fine specimen of a Lady, Mother” (35) and the “old girl” when reunion with the vanished father is Ben and Willy’s single purpose.
-Ben started off for Alaska hoping to find his father (37) and Willy elects a father figure through his total devotion to Dave Singleman, another salesman.
+Ben starts for Alaska hoping to find his father (37) and Willy elects a father figure through his total devotion to Dave Singleman, another salesman.

 Willy has remained so obsessed with the myth of his Father that he entreats Ben to tell Biff and Happy about their grandfather, so they can learn “the kind of stock they spring from” (38).
 So, in a way, it is as if all the Loman men sprang directly from their father’s side and as if their mother had had no part to play in their birth.